OctopusDeploy/docs/docs/overview.md

 Octopus Deploy is designed to work with teams following agile software development methodologies, that is, continuously deploying software, iterating, making changes, and redeploying.

-Before you can deploy your software, you need to create a project which will include your deployment process and all the information needed for your teams to successfully redeploy every time.
+Before you can deploy your software, you need to create a project which will include your deployment process and all the information needed for your teams to successfully deploy every time.
 The deployment process is a series of steps, each step contains a specific action (or set of actions) that is executed as part of the deployment process every time your software is deployed.
 Octopus Deploy includes a range of built in steps you can use in your deployment processes.

-As part of the deployment process, you can define variables that change based on the scope of your deployments, this means, for instance, you can use different connection strings when you deploy to different environments.
+As part of the deployment process, you can define variables that change based on the scope of your deployments.
+This means, for instance, you can use different connection strings when you deploy to different environments.

-After the initial setup, your deployment process shouldn't change between deployments even though the software being deployed will change as part of the development process.
+After the initial setup, you can deploy your software as often as makes sense for you and your customers.
+You can even update the deployment process over time as the needs of the project change.

 Learn more about the [deployment process](/docs/deployment-process/index.md), how you can set up [projects](/docs/deployment-process/projects/index.md), use [variables](/docs/deployment-process/variables/index.md) and [deploy releases](/docs/deployment-process/releases/index.md).